pivotal/docs-tap/install-components.md

 cert_manager and FluxCD Source Controller are installed as part of all profiles.
 If you do not want to use a profile, install them manually.

->**Note:** In future versions both cert-manager and FluxCD Source Controller will be shipped as packages.
+>**Note:** In future versions, both cert-manager and FluxCD Source Controller will be shipped as packages.

 * **cert-manager**: